TinkAnet/Enhancing_LLAMA_Against_Language_Jailbreaks/README.md

 This repository contains datasets for evaluating and enhancing the safety mechanisms of LLAMA against harmful and ambiguous prompts.
 The datasets are part of a capstone project at The Hong Kong Polytechnic University.

-## Datasets
+## Results Datasets

-The `SAP200_explicit_judgment` folder includes JSON files for explicit judgment across eight categories:
+### Explicit Judgment Dataset
+The **explicit judgment dataset** is available in the [`SAP200_explicit_judgment`](https://github.com/TinkAnet/Enhancing_LLAMA_Against_Language_Jailbreaks/tree/main/SAP200_explicit_judgment) folder.
+This dataset contains results from the explicit judgment phase, where structured reasoning was applied to analyze model responses.
+The data is categorized into eight domains:
 - Fraud
 - Politics
 - Pornography/Sexual Minors